Stones Fan Museum

 How long should I spend visiting?

-A visit typically takes a few hours, allowing enough time to explore the exhibits and engage with any educational programming.
+A visit typically takes about one to two hours, allowing sufficient time to appreciate the exhibits.

 Is photography allowed?